bertvv/ansible-role-dhcp/README.md

 ## Testing

 The `tests` directory contains tests for this role in the form of a Vagrant environment.
+The playbook [`test.yml`](tests/test.yml) sets up a DHCP server with some global options set and two subnet declarations.

 The directory `tests/roles/dhcp` is a symbolic link that should point to the root of this project in order to work.
-To create it, do
+If you need to (re)create it, do

 ```ShellSession
 $ cd tests/